vitorms99/MorphologyExtractor/docs/source/gui_cli.rst

 Using the CLI
 -------------

-To run MEx non-interactively using a configuration file:
+To run GalMEx non-interactively using a configuration file:

 .. code-block:: bash

-   mex path/to/config.json
+   galmex path/to/config.json

 You will be prompted before overwriting existing output files.
 All results and logs are saved automatically.